PrincetonUniversity/removing_tedium/07_self_written_utilities/README.md

 ## First example: Generate a custom Slurm script

 Previously we used a template file to generate a Slurm script in the current working directory.
 This was an improvement but it gave us the same file every time.
-Now we will write our own utility which will allow for customizations to be made.
+Now we will write our own utility called `slr` which will allow for customizations to be made.

 ### Python source code